GitMark0/GitMark0/README.md

 ### Hey there wanderer, welcome to my GitHub profile 👋

 - 🔭 I’m currently working on in-house web3 project and helping others develop their solutions
-- 🌱 I’m currently learning to incorporate mindfulness into coding (you can never reach the limit)
+- 🌱 I’m currently learning to incorporate mindfulness into coding even more
 - 👯 I’m looking to collaborate on emerging technology projects
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/marko-ivankovi%C4%87-274923201/)
 - ⚡ Fun fact: Elephants walk on their back legs when nobody is watching